opencoinage/opencoinage.org/faq.md

 Ports to other programming languages [are welcomed](#contributing).

+### How do I port the OpenCoinage SDK to another programming language? {#porting}

+Porting the [SDK](/sdk) to a new programming language entails, at minimum, only writing a [Base62](#token-base62) encoder and an [XML-RPC](/api/xmlrpc) client.

+Note that if you wish your port of the SDK to be hosted by the OpenCoinage project, it [must be](#contributing) released into the [public domain](#licensing) as is all software developed within the scope of the project.
+You are naturally free to apply more restrictive licensing should you decide to host your library elsewhere.

 ## Developer Questions {#developer}

 ### How do I submit bug reports and patches for OpenCoinage? {#bug-reports}